Little Red Sweet: Development

 Advertisement director Vincent Chow became inspired to make a film after reading an interview with a flight attendant who left her job to help her family-run restaurant.
-He centered the film around red bean soup, as red beans symbolize "longing for family" in Chinese culture, referencing Tang Dynasty poet Wang Wei's poem "Longing".
-Chow based the screenplay on his real-life experiences and chose to depict the protagonist's family as Teochew people, influenced by a Teochew friend of his and his observations of traditional gender hierarchy within their culture, which aligned with the film's themes.
+He centered the film around red bean soup, as red beans symbolize "longing for family" in Chinese culture, referencing Tang dynasty poet Wang Wei's poem "Longing".
+Chow based the screenplay on his real-life experiences and chose to depict the protagonist's family as Teochew people, influenced by a Teochew friend of his and his observations of traditional gender hierarchy within their culture, which fitted the film's themes.
 Stephy Tang also noted that the characters' frequent conflicts in the film could be explained by their Teochew background, which is associated with a stereotypical grumpy nature.
 In February 2024, the film received HK$3.32 million in funding from the Film Development Council, with Tang and Simon Yam confirmed as the lead cast, and marking Chow's feature debut.
 To prepare for their roles, Simon Yam and Stephy Tang learned to make red bean soup from real tong sui chefs before filming, and Yam would add tongyuen to the soup and take it home for his wife to consume.
 Chow also cast Jeffrey Ngai, who had previously worked with him on an advertisement, using him as a model for his character while writing the script.
 A Taiwanese actor, who Chow described as "well-known", was initially cast in a lead role but had to drop out due to a COVID-19 infection just before filming, which led to a rewrite of the screenplay.